 The Doss House

 Like a bit of old world charm with your glass of whisky?
-The Doss House is another newcomer to Sydney’s whisky scene and it oozes as much charisma as David Beckham in leather pants riding a majestic white horse.
+The Doss House oozes as much charisma as David Beckham in leather pants riding a majestic white horse.
 Okay, wrong type of charisma, but The Doss House does do good whisky alongside spirits and cocktails.
 Set in a basement amongst the sandstone walls and fireplaces, those who drop in will also be greeted with a stunning terrace area.
 Not bad for a space which used to be occupied a boot maker, boarding house, doctor’s surgery and opium dealer, some of which have been entwined within the interiors of the five cosy bar spaces.

-Hakushu, Kaukubin, Yamazaki; they sound like the names of legendary samurai, but they’re just three of the wide selection that awaits those who are burning for a drop of whisky from the Land of the Rising Sun.
-Tokyo Bird joins the growing list of Sydney whisky bars and they also come armed with a mean yakitori grill.
-But it’s not all reserved for protein if that’s what you’re thinking.
+Hakushu, Kaukubin, Yamazaki; they sound like the names of legendary samurai, but they’re just three whiskies that form part of the huge selection that awaits those who are burning for a drop from the Land of the Rising Sun.

-They happily grill shitake mushrooms and eggplant and, what’s more, they’ll help you match your culinary selections with the whisky that will most handsomely compliment them.
-There’s a range of whiskies to suit every budget, so if you’re still riding the lightening on Sunday morning after a big Saturday night, and feel like keeping the session alive then Tokyo Bird.
+They happily grill shitake mushrooms and eggplant and, what’s more, they’ll help you match your culinary selections with the whisky that will most handsomely complement them.
+There’s a range of whiskies to suit every budget, so if you’re still riding the lightening on Sunday morning after a big Saturday night, and feel like keeping the session alive then hit up Tokyo Bird.

 It’s a hard place to beat, especially if you want to go somewhere a little more exotic.
 But, like a couple of other bars on this list, it takes a wee bit of finding.
 Well worth it when you do though.
 Go early to avoid the wait.